itsvivekghosh/automated-circuit-to-MAGIC-vlsi-using-eda-tool/README.md

 cd ..
 ```
-Verify LibreCell is Properly Installed or Not by using:
+Verify LibreCell is Properly Installed or Not by using (as discussed above):
 `librecell --h`

-For more details for installing please visit <a href="https://codeberg.org/tok/librecell#:~:text=Installing%20from%20git&text=Install%20from%20git%3A,setup.py%20develop%20cd%20..">this</a> Link
+For more details for installing please visit <a href="https://codeberg.org/tok/librecell#:~:text=Installing%20from%20git&text=Install%20from%20git%3A,setup.py%20develop%20cd%20..">this</a> link

 <h3>Make a Project Directory by using:</h3>